stiron/ansible-users/README.md

 `bashrc_lines` - a block of data to be inserted into the ~/.bashrc

 `authorized` - a list of the pub keys of the user to be deployed

+`private_keys` - a list of hashes about the private key file URL and content

+`public_keys` - a list of hashes about the public key file URL and content

 ## Examples